No. 18; Updated October 2023

 Continued bedwetting beyond the age of three or four rarely signals a kidney or bladder problem.
 The child’s pediatrician or family doctor can help rule out medical causes such as infection.
 Bedwetting may sometimes be related to a sleep disorder.
 Sometimes medications a child is taking can change how deeply they sleep and lead to bedwetting.
-In most cases, the child's bladder control might be slower to develop.
+In most cases, the child's bladder control might be slower to develop than other children.
 Bedwetting may also be the result of the child's tensions and emotions that require attention.

 There are emotional reasons for bedwetting.
 For example, when a young child begins bedwetting after several months or years of dryness during the night, this may reflect new fears or insecurities.
 Often, this may follow changes or events which make the child feel insecure, such as: moving to a new home, parents’ divorce, losing a family member or loved one, being the victim or bullying or trauma, or the arrival of a new baby or child in the home.

 Parents should remember that children rarely wet on purpose, and usually feel ashamed about the incident.
 Parents need to encourage the child and express confidence that he or she will soon be able to stay dry at night.

 Parents may help children who wet the bed by: